jon-heard/obsidian-inline-scripts/README.md

 ***

 ## Release notes

+### 0.15.2
+- bug fix: Added input block for while importing library (since async file downloading does not)
+- bug fix: import library function asks user for choice as if "tejs" library folder is different from "tejs".

 ### 0.15.1
 - bug fix: "help" system doesn't recognize help shortcuts that include numbers or underscore